Mizrahi Jews

-Following the First Arab–Israeli War, over 850,000 Mizrahi and Sephardi Jews left Arab and Muslim-majority countries between 1948 and the early 1980s.
-A 2018 statistic found that 45% of Jewish Israelis identified as either Mizrahi or Sephardic.
+Following the First Arab–Israeli War, 850,000 Mizrahi and Sephardi Jews emigrated or were expelled from Central Asia, West Asia, the Caucasus, and North Africa between 1948 and the early 1980s.
+A 2018 statistic found that 45 percent of Jewish-Israelis self-identified as either Mizrahi or Sephardi.

 Terminology

 Mizrahi is literally translated as 'Oriental', 'Eastern', Mizraḥ, Hebrew for 'east'.
-In the past, the word Mizrahim, corresponding to the Arabic word Mashriqiyyun (مشرِقيون, 'Easterners'), referred to the natives of Turkey, Iraq and other Asian countries, as distinct from those of North Africa Maghribiyyun (مغرِبيون, 'Westerners').
+In the past, the word Mizrahim, corresponding to the Arabic word Mashriqiyyun (مشرِقيون, 'Easterners'), referred to the natives of Turkey (partially), Iraq and other Asian countries, as distinct from those of North Africa Maghribiyyun (مغرِبيون, 'Westerners').
 In medieval and early modern times, the corresponding Hebrew word ma'arav (מערב) was used for North Africa.
 In Talmudic and Geonic times, however, this word ma'arav referred to the land of Israel, as contrasted with Babylonia.
 For this reason, many object to the use of Mizrahi to include Moroccan and other North African Jews.

 During the 1940s, before Israel's establishment, the demographer Roberto Bachi used the categories of "Mizrahim" and "Ashkenazim" in his ethnic classification of the Yishuv.
 In the 1950s, the Jews who came from the communities listed above were simply called and known as Jews (Yahud, يهود in Arabic).
 To distinguish them in the Jewish sub-ethnicities, Israeli officials, who themselves were mostly Eastern European Jews, transferred the name Mizrahi to them, though most of these immigrants arrived from lands located further westward than Central Europe.
 Mizrahi is subsequently among the surnames most often changed by Israelis, and many scholars, including Avshalom Kor, claim that the transferring of the name Mizrahim was a form of Orientalism towards the Oriental Jews, similar to the ways in which Westjuden had labeled Ostjuden as "second class" and excluded them from possible positions of power.

 The usage of the term Mizrahim or Edot Hamizraḥ (עדות־המזרח), Oriental communities, grew in Israel as a result of the settlement of Jewish immigrants from Europe, North Africa, the Middle East, the Caucasus, and Central Asia, along with followers of Ashkenazi, Sephardi, and Temani (Yemenite) rites.
 In modern Israeli usage, it refers to all Jews from Central and West Asian countries, many of them Arabic-speaking Muslim-majority countries.
 The term came to be widely used by Mizrahi activists in the early 1990s.
 Since then in Israel it has become an accepted semi-official and media designation.